-My family photography sessions are relaxed and aim to capture natural images of you and your family.
-They tend to last about an hour and in that time I'll take a variety of images: group shots, I might pair you up, some individuals photos.
-If you have anything specific in mind please do let me know.
+Sunflower photoshoots are short and sweet and timekeeping is super important!
+Please try your best to arrive on time to avoid missing your slot.
+The session will last 20 minutes and in that time I'll take a variety of images: group shots, I might pair you up, some individuals photos.
+If you have anything specific in mind, please do let me know.
 I might ask for your help with the kids, especially during the pandemic so social distancing can be maintained.
 This might be sorting out that hair clip that's slipped or straightening that dress.
 Or I might just need your help getting the kids attention.

 What to Bring

-It’s a good idea to bring some snacks and drinks with you for the little ones, although nothing too messy, please!
-Wipes, obviously.
-It’s also wise to pack a change of clothes for the younger ones, just in case.
+These sunflower photoshoots are short so you shouldn't need to bring much.
+Wipes, obviously, and perhaps a change of clothes for the younger ones, just in case.
 If you have any cuddly toys or special items that you'd like in the photos please do feel free to bring them along.
-Mums might also want to bring some touch-up makeup and a hairbrush.

 What if the Kids Misbehave?
 Or Refuse to Smile?

 Next up, misbehaving children!
 Please don't worry about this.
 Kids will be kids and as a mum myself I've seen it all before.
 I've got lots of tricks up my sleeves.
 So don't stress and don't worry if they won't look at the camera or give me a big cheesy grin because I'm after natural moments and smiles anyway.
-There are a few things you can do to prepare your kids for a family photo shoot though.
-Just click the button below to find out what these are.
+There are a few things you can do to prepare your kids for your sunflower family photos though.

 The Great British Weather

 Well, we are in England so let's face it, there's a very real possibility the weather won't be on our side!
 Blue skies and wispy clouds are of course lovely but don't be put off by thicker cloud cover.
-Skies like these can make your photos really atmospheric.
-Whatever Mother Nature has in store for us, we can take a call the day before.
-If necessary we'll just reschedule for another time that's convenient for you.
+Those clouds act like a big diffuser, making the light soft and flattering.
+As long as it's no raining cats and dogs, we'll be just fine.
+Whatever Mother Nature has in store for us, we can take a call the morning of the shoot.

 What Happens After the Shoot?

-After your session, I will head on home and spend some time choosing the best photos to tell your story.
-When they are ready you will receive an online viewing gallery of around 25 beautifully retouched images.
-This will typically take around 2 weeks.
-After you've had time to look through your gallery, you can choose which package you would like to purchase.
-If you are interested, I can also send you info on some lovely ways you can display your images.
-Because it would be a shame to let your investment exist only on your hard drive.
+After your sunflower photoshoot, I will head on home and spend some time choosing and editing the best photos.
+When they are ready you will receive an online viewing gallery of beautifully retouched images.
+This will typically take around a week.
+After you've had time to look through your gallery, you can choose which 5 images you would like.
+I will also send you pricing details in case you wish to purchase more images, as well as info on some lovely ways you can display your images.

 Now the big one!
-What to wear for you autumn family photoshoot.
-This is usually the first thing people worry about.
-I've put together some info to help you choose outfits that will work really well at this pretty time of year.
+What to wear for you sunflower photoshoot.
+This is usually the first thing people worry about!
+I've put together some info to help you choose outfits that will work really well in the field amongst all those lovely sunny flowers.

-Click here for a guide on what to wear for your autumn session.
+Click here for a guide on what to wear for your sunflower photoshoot.

-Why not check out my autumn photoshoot Pinterest board for some inspiration on choosing your outfits
+Why not check out my sunflower photoshoot Pinterest board for some inspiration on choosing your outfits